LeonSong1995/MeDuSA/README.md

 ## Description
-MCTD is a fine-resolution method used to predict cell abundance along a predefined cell trajectory.
+MCTD is a fine-resolution deconvolution method used to predict cell abundance along a predefined cell trajectory in the given bulk RNA-seq data.